Skip to main content

 </a>

-We'll do something similar to the latter, but rather than using a window.location global, we'll use the navigation prop that is passed down to our screen components.
+We'll do something similar to the latter, but rather than using a window.location global, we'll use the navigation object that's accessible in our screen components.

 import * as React from 'react';